csusbdt/cse/programs/certificate/index.md

 ---
 layout: default
 title: Computer Science Certificate
-description: Offered by the School of CSE, the minor in Computer Science provide a practical foundation in the theory and practice of computer science.
+description: Offered by the School of CSE, the certificate in Computer Systems and Programming provides a basic foundation in computing that could prove useful in one's career.
 nav:
     - title: Program Information
       url: "#program-information"